jjDeveloper/ionic-barcode/README.md

-# A Ionic React Front end implementation of capacitor barcode scanner on a nestjs back end
+# An Ionic React Front end implementation of capacitor barcode scanner on a nestjs back end

 ```bash
 $ npm install